 Along with the broccoli, the recipe calls for just a few simple ingredients that one is likely to have on hand: olive oil, lemon, and garlic (and red pepper flakes, but I left those out).

-Then, to make a whole meal out of it, I boiled some pasta on the side and then added the cooked pasta to the pan to saute it up a little with the broccoli.
+To make a whole meal out of the caramelized broccoli with garlic, I boiled some pasta on the side and then added the cooked pasta to the pan to sauté it up a little with the broccoli.

-And to the leftovers the next day, I added tomatoes and sauteed those up as well when the broccoli and pasta was just about heated through.
+And to the leftovers the next day, I added tomatoes and sautéed those up as well when the broccoli and pasta were just about heated through.

 This is a great recipe.
 It turns plain old broccoli into a tasty, flavorful dish.
 Don't forget the lemon juice!
 And I wouldn't hesitate to throw extra garlic in.